XADEMX72/PassGen/README.md

 # Online Website

-To use PassGen, simply visit the website at https://passgenweb.xademx1.repl.co and follow the prompts to generate a password.
+To use PassGenWeb, simply visit the website at https://passgenweb.xademx1.repl.co and follow the prompts to generate a password.

 ## Forking and Modification